prometheus/node_exporter/README.md

 to deploy it as a Docker container because it requires access to the host system.
 Be aware that any non-root mount points you want to monitor will need to be bind-mounted into the container.
-If you start container for host monitoring, specify `path.rootfs` argument.
+If you start container for host monitoring, specify `path.procfs` and `path.sysfs` arguments.
-This argument must match path in bind-mount of host root.
-The node\_exporter will use `path.rootfs` as prefix to access host filesystem.
+These arguments must match path in bind-mount of host root.
+The node\_exporter will use `path.procfs` and `path.sysfs` for the `procfs` and `sysfs` mountpoint.

 ```bash
 docker run -d \